kreativ-anders/kirby-userkit/README.md

 1. Paste (overwrite) the folder *content* and *site* on top of the root folder of your Kirby installation.
 1. Done!

+### Configuration
+- Set `email` config (see [Kirby email options](https://getkirby.com/docs/reference/system/options/email))
+- Set `user.email.activation` config to true (default false).
+- Set `user.email.activation.sender` config email sender (mandatory when email activation is enabled).
+- Set `user.email.activation.subject` config email subject (mandatory when email activation is enabled).
+- Change activation token length in `register.php` controller (default 12).

 ## Notes:
-This Add-On is built for Kirby CMS based on **Kirby´s Starterkit Version 3.5.0**.
+This Add-On is built for Kirby CMS based on **Kirby´s Starterkit Version 3.5.7.1**.

 In case you are using Kirby´s Plainkit ensure to add the pages/links for the following pages somewhere in your snippets or templates!